Dozens of foreigners killed, abducted or reported missing in Israel - UPI.com

 Philippines

-The Philippine Embassy in Israel said Tuesday that an additional Filipino national, a woman, has been found safe, reducing the number of its citizens missing since Saturday's strike to six, two males and four females.
+The announcement comes after the Philippine Embassy in Israel said Tuesday that an additional Filipino national, a woman, has been found safe, reducing the number of its citizens missing since Saturday's strike to six, two males and four females.

 The Philippines' Department of Foreign Affairs had said that 29 Filipinos were initially reported missing, but 23 of them, consisting of one male and 22 females were rescued by Israeli forces.
 The man remains hospitalized for moderate injuries he sustained during the rescue operation.